 We believe that customers need to be reassured that they are not at additional risk from us.
 These simple steps will ensure our customers can stay warm and safe without the added worry of a chimney fire or carbon monoxide poisoning during these challenging times.

 For consumers that are worried the above information can be used to question your sweep prior to their arrival or booking.
+Keep following our news section for more updates only at Sweep Safe chimney sweep association UK.

 For the Chimney Sweep